250-Watt Six Channel Stereo Mixer With Digital Reverb

 Unfortunately, it’s not a good candidate for amping up an electric guitar -- although it works pretty well in small venues giving some support to wired-up acoustics.

-While it’s a nice enough general purpose system, it’s probably just as well that it’s been discontinued in favor of a model that solves some of this guy’s minor problems.
+While it’s a nice enough general purpose system, it’s probably just as well that that solves some of this guy’s minor problems.

 Still, lots of these systems are available used.